pawn-lang/YSI-Includes/YSI_Coding/y_ctrl/internal.md

 same relocations as the VM does.

-`addressof` gets the address of the start of the function (in the AMX), `+ 4` skips over the first instruction (usually `PROC`, and definitely `PROC` for this function), and `+ base` performs the previously mentioned relocation to get the real address in the server of the function, rather than the logical address in the script.
+`addressof` gets the address of the start of the function (in the AMX), `+ 4` skips over the first instruction (usually `PROC`, and definitely `PROC` for this function), and `+ YSI_g_sBaseRelocation` performs the previously mentioned relocation to get the real address in the server of the function, rather than the logical address in the script.

 ## Code Scanner